penpot/penpot-docs/plugins/getting-started.md

 ## 1.3.
 Installation

-### Step 1.
-Penpot

-For testing purposes we have enabled the plugins system in <a target="_blank" href="https://early.penpot.dev">https://early.penpot.dev</a>.
-Just keep in mind that this is a demo service.

-### Step 2.
-Installation

 With the plugins system enabled, you need to go to any project to open the plugin manager.

 You can open the plugin manager in any project via: